 As stated on page 10 of our Active Travel Implementation Plan, it is important that Active Travel plans aren’t viewed in isolation, and instead are joined up with plans for the rest of the transport network, including our public transport services.

 Currently, our roads are too congested.
 The number of motor vehicles on the roads is higher than ever and, according to the RAC, the growth has vastly outpaced the increase in size of the UK’s road network.

 Providing safe and accessible infrastructure for walking and cycling will take more people out of their cars, will free up road space and will allow our public transport services to function in an effective and efficient way.

-Our Active Travel Implementation Plan sets out (on page 20) the top ten challenges facing the existing Active Travel infrastructure in the Sheffield City Region.
+Our Active Travel Implementation Plan sets out (on page 20) the top ten challenges facing the existing Active Travel infrastructure in South Yorkshire.
 A previously piecemeal approach, leading to inconsistencies and a lack of cohesion, is cited.
 To combat this, we launched an Interactive Map to allow residents to highlight the areas or pieces of infrastructure that require attention – or equally, those that meet a best practice standard and should be replicated – so that this information can be fed into future plans for our region’s roads.